 Previously, the Internet Streamer CDS software did not restrict adding new content to CDNFS as long as there was enough disk space for the asset.
 The cache content max-cached-entries command restricted the number of assets, but it was not a hard limit.
-New content was always added and the CDS would delete old content in attempt to keep within the limits configured.
+New content was always added and the CDS would delete old content in an attempt to keep within the limits configured.
 The CDS could actually have more content than the configured limit, because the process to delete content is slower than the process to add content.
 The same situation applies to disk-usage based deletion, where deletion occurs when 90 percent of the CDNFS is used.

-In Cisco Internet Streamer CDS Release 2.5.9-b126 software, content addition is stopped at 105 percent of the maximum object count or 95 percent of the CDNFS capacity (disk usage).
-For example, if the maximum number of objects has been configured as 3,000,000 (which is the default value), the CDS starts deleting content if the object count reaches 3,000,000, but adding content is still allowed.
-Adding content stops when the maximum number of content objects reaches 3,150,000 (105 percent of 3,000,000), which allows time for the content deletion process to reduce the number of objects in the CDS to the configured limit.
-Adding content resumes only after the number of objects is 3,000,000 or less.
+Content addition stops at 105 percent of the maximum object count or 95 percent of the CDNFS capacity (disk usage).
+For example, if the maximum number of objects has been configured as 20 million (which is the default value), the CDS starts deleting content if the object count reaches 20 million, but adding content is still allowed.
+Adding content stops when the maximum number of content objects reaches 21 million (105 percent of 20 million), which allows time for the content deletion process to reduce the number of objects in the CDS to the configured limit.
+Adding content resumes only after the number of objects is 20 million or less.
 The same logic applies to disk usage.
-The deletion process starts when disk usage reaches 90 percent, adding content resumes only after the disk usage percentage reaches 90 percent or less.
+The deletion process starts when disk usage reaches 93 percent, adding content stops when disk usage reaches 98 percent, and adding content resumes only after the disk usage percentage reaches 95 percent or less.